 Celebrate Earth Day

-Earth day is this Sunday April 22, 2018.
-This observance arose from an interest in gathering national support for environmental issues.
+Earth day is Monday April 22, 2019 This observance arose from an interest in gathering national support for environmental issues.
 This is more important than ever as the environment and natural resources are more challenged than ever.
 Common Earth Day activities include planting trees, cleaning up litter, or simply enjoying nature through hiking, gardening, or taking a stroll in a local park.

 We present a few ideas on how to take further steps to celebrate Earth Day with your family and friends.

 Ride A Bike